On the diameter of subgradient sequences in o-minimal structures: O-minimal structures and stratifications

 It follows that \(x'\notin B(\partial M,\varrho t^{\theta})\) and $M(t) \subset M\setminus B(\partial M,\varrho t^{\theta})$.
 This completes the proof of the proposition. \end{proof}

 A stratification $\mathcal{M}$ is $L$-regular (resp. $L'$-regular) if every stratum $M\in \mathcal{M}$ is $L$-regular (resp. $L'$-regular).
 Definable sets admit $L$-regular stratifications, as shown in \cite{fischer2007minimal,kurdyka2006subanalytic}.
 In the next section, we aim to decompose definable functions into smooth pieces with controlled Lipschitz modulus of their Riemannian gradients.
 To achieve this, we require a stratification of definable sets that is both Lipschitz and $L$-regular.
-Fortunately, this is possible by applying $L$-regular refinements to the constructive proof of Lipschitz stratification in \cite{nguyen2016lipschitz} (see also \cite{parusinski1994lipschitz}).
-We conclude this section with a result that satisfies these requirements, whose proof is deferred to Appendix \ref{sec:Lipschitz}. \begin{theorem} Let $X$ be a compact definable subset of $\mathbb{R}^n$ and $X_1,\dots,X_l$ be definable subsets of $X$.
-Then there exists a Lipschitz $L$-regular stratification of $X$ compatible with $X_1,\dots,X_l$. \end{theorem}
+Fortunately, this is possible by applying $L$-regular refinements to the constructive proof of Lipschitz stratification in \cite{nguyen2016lipschitz} (see also \cite{parusinski1994lipschitz}). \begin{theorem} Let $X$ be a compact definable subset of $\mathbb{R}^n$ and $X_1,\dots,X_l$ be definable subsets of $X$.
+For any integer $m\ge 1$, there exists a Lipschitz $L$-regular $C^m$ definable stratification of $X$ compatible with $X_1,\dots,X_l$. \end{theorem} The proof of Theorem \ref{lipschitz stratification} is similar to that of \cite[Theorem 2.6]{nguyen2016lipschitz}.
+One only needs to begin with the inductive assumption that every definable set of dimension < dim $X$ admits a Lipschitz $L$-regular stratification; from that point on, the argument follows word for word.
+We therefore omit the details.